Skip to main content

 Research indicates that testosterone may have direct vasodilatory effects on blood vessels, potentially improving blood flow and endothelial function.
 While large-scale, long-term cardiovascular outcome trials in women are still needed, existing data from meta-analyses suggest that physiological testosterone replacement does not increase, and may even improve, certain markers of cardiovascular risk, particularly when administered via non-oral routes that avoid first-pass liver metabolism.

 The following table summarizes findings from relevant research, illustrating the consistent observation of metabolic benefits across different study designs.
-This data provides the evidence base for the clinical application of for metabolic health in women.
+This data provides the evidence base for the clinical application of testosterone therapy for metabolic health in women.

 Summary Of Selected Research On Testosterone And Female Metabolic Health